Information for Employees

 If you are an employee, this page gives you a summary of your main rights and responsibilities.

-For a comprehensive list of your rights and responsibilities, please refer to the legislation (to be added here shortly).
+For a comprehensive list of your rights and responsibilities, please refer to the Regulatory Reform (Fire Safety) Order 2005 or "the Fire Safety Order".

 If you have any doubts about your legal obligations, you should seek independent legal advice.